adobe-commerce/aco-ts-sdk/README.md

-# Adobe Commerce Optimizer SDK
+# Adobe Commerce Optimizer Typescript SDK

-The Adobe Commerce Optimizer (ACO) SDK provides an easy integration point with the Adobe Commerce Optimizer Data Ingestion API.
-With the ACO SDK, you do not need to manage the full integration with catalog ingestion APIs and IMS authentication methods.
+The Adobe Commerce Optimizer TypeScript SDK for Javascript/Typescript provides an easy integration point with the Adobe Commerce Optimizer Data
+Ingestion API.
+With this SDK, you do not need to manage the full integration with catalog ingestion APIs and IMS authentication methods.
 Simply follow the guide below to install and begin using the ACO client SDK directly in your codebase.

 For complete Merchandising Services documentation, visit the [Adobe Developer Documentation](https://developer-stage.adobe.com/commerce/services/composable-catalog/) site.

+**Note:**  Adobe also provides the [Commerce Optimizer Java SDK](https://github.com/adobe-commerce/aco-java-sdk) for Java project integrations.

 ## Install the SDK